hakavlad/nohang/README.md

 - Use of [low-memory-monitor](https://gitlab.freedesktop.org/hadess/low-memory-monitor/).
 There's a [project announcement](http://www.hadess.net/2019/08/low-memory-monitor-new-project.html).
 - Use of `nohang`: nohang is earlyoom on steroids and has many useful features, see below.
 Maybe this is a good choice for modern desktops and servers if you need fine-tuning.

-Of course, you can also [download more RAM](https://downloadmoreram.com/), use [zram](https://www.kernel.org/doc/Documentation/blockdev/zram.txt)/[zswap](https://www.kernel.org/doc/Documentation/vm/zswap.txt) and use [limits](https://www.freedesktop.org/software/systemd/man/systemd.resource-control.html) for cgroups.
+Of course, you can also [download more RAM](https://downloadmoreram.com/), tune [virtual memory](https://www.kernel.org/doc/Documentation/sysctl/vm.txt), use [zram](https://www.kernel.org/doc/Documentation/blockdev/zram.txt)/[zswap](https://www.kernel.org/doc/Documentation/vm/zswap.txt) and use [limits](https://www.freedesktop.org/software/systemd/man/systemd.resource-control.html) for cgroups.

 ## Some features